 Te Kākano believes that this network of people fosters healthy community spirit and involving people in looking after our lands and waterways creates strong bonds to the environment and to others.

 The organisation operates entirely on a volunteer and donation basis.
 So, whether you’re a local or visitor, there are many ways that you can help.

-The nursery is open to volunteers from 9am-12pm every Tuesday & Wednesday.
+The nursery is open to volunteers from 9am-12pm every Tuesday and Wednesday from October 1-March 31 and then from 1-4pm from April 1-September 30.
 There’s also weeding sessions out in the field one evening a week and on Saturday mornings.
 To volunteer, contact Te Kākano